usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_101.md

 Learn something about potential problems and limitations when doing this, and about how to detect, avoid, prevent or mitigate them.

-Work with XProc features designed for handling JSON data (XDM **map** objects that can be cast to XML).

 ## Prerequisites

 You have succeeded in prior exercises, including tools installation and setup.

 ## Resources

-This unit relies on the [oscal-convert project](../../../oscal-convert/readme.md) in this repository.
+This unit relies on the [oscal-convert project](../../../projects/oscal-convert/readme.md) in this repository, with its files.
 Like all projects in the repo, it is designed to be self-contained and self-explanatory to the extent practical.
 Use your search engine and XProc resources to learn background and terminology.

 Also like other projects, there are preliminaries for acquiring resources, along with pipelines to run.

 ## Step one: convert some OSCAL XML into OSCAL JSON

-[An acquisition pipeline](../../../oscal-convert/GRAB-RESOURCES.xpl) in the project folder collects some OSCAL onto the local system, where it can be managed, easily inspected, controlled, and edited if necessary.
+[An acquisition pipeline](../../../projects/oscal-convert/GRAB-RESOURCES.xpl) in the project folder collects some OSCAL onto the local system, where it can be managed, easily inspected, controlled, and edited if necessary.

 But sources and results from a conversion process do not always have to work with local resources.
 XProc sees the Internet itself - whatever protocols are supported by the processor (the `file` and `http` protocols are required for conformance) work as they do on the Worldwide Web.
 Of course, permissions must be in place to read and write files from and into file system locations.
 But when authentication is configured or resources are openly available, using `http` to reach resources or sources can be a very convenient option.